hudsonargollo/solarsys/README.md

-# SolarSys - Solar Lead Acquisition Platform
+# SolarSys - Solar Lead Platform - Solar Lead Acquisition Platform

 A next-generation solar lead acquisition platform designed for the Brazilian market.
 Built with React, TypeScript, and deployed on Cloudflare Pages with Supabase backend.